Gamma120/minimal-web-scraper/docs/source/index.rst

 .. note::
-   This project is in development state and the author doesn't guarantee the stability of its API.
+   This project is in development state, and the author doesn't guarantee the stability of its API.

 This is a really small library, if you need a comprehensive and proven web scraper in your favorite language, check out `Scrapy`_ framework.